Mirsario/KingArthursGold_Juggernaut/README.md

 # License stuff
 All *original* code & art in this repository is licensed under the MIT license, which you can read in [LICENSE.md](https://github.com/Mirsario/KingArthursGold_Juggernaut/blob/master/LICENSE.md).

-The music tracks, found in `Mirsario_JuggernautMusic/Music`, are special re-renders of music tracks that fully belong to Id Software.
+The music tracks, found in `Mirsario_JuggernautMusic/Music`, are special re-renders of music tracks that fully belong to Id Software & TeamTNT.
 No commercial use & copyright infringement are intended.